cynkra/dm/README.md

 This concept helps separating the join logic from the code: declare your relationships once, as part of your data, then use them in your code without repeating yourself.

+Various operations on `dm` objects are implemented.
+They either affect the data (e.g., a filter), or the metadata (e.g., definition of keys), or both (e.g., creation of a new table).

 ### Storage agnostic